Adoption Institute relies on the support of corporations and

 Including the Institute in your estate plans

-Using your contacts to help introduce us to foundations, corporations and other sources of support
+Using your contacts to introduce us to foundations, corporations and other sources of support

-Making "in-kind" donations of computer equipment, air miles and hotel vouchers
+Making "in-kind" donations or computer equipment, air miles and hotel vouchers

 its establishment in 1996, the Evan B. Donaldson Adoption Institute has